Utsabab/ai110-module2show-pawpal-starter/reflection.md

 - What part of this project are you most satisfied with?

+Implementing the core logic and refactoring to integrated time conflicts is fundamental part of creating a robust plan.
+Adding that feature makes this plan genetaring app worth it.

 **b.
 What you would improve**

 - If you had another iteration, what would you improve or redesign?

+I would redesing to add additional features like utilizing AI to recommend tasks for pets such as when was the last grooming done, or when was the last doctor's visit.

 **c.
 Key takeaway**

 - What is one important thing you learned about designing systems or working with AI on this project?

+AI can help get a clear picture of what the app is capable of doing and help focus on designing the flow of the app before diving into the core implementation which can make development a lot smoother.